Use Bolt commands to connect directly to the systems where you want to execute commands, run scripts, and upload files.

 Upload files or directories to remote targets

-Use Bolt to copy files or directories to remote nodes.
+Use Bolt to copy files or directories to remote targets.

-To upload a file or directory to a remote node, run the bolt file uploadcommand.
-Specify the local path to the file or directory, the destination location, and the target nodes.
+To upload a file or directory to a remote target, run the bolt file uploadcommand.
+Specify the local path to the file or directory, the destination location, and the targets.

 bolt file upload <SOURCE> <DESTINATION> --targets <TARGET NAME>,<TARGET NAME>